hirotokatsumata/nawtilus/README.md

 #>   treatment: 475
 #>   control:   156.68
 ```

+Note that the estimated coefficients except for `est` are for the
+propensity score estimation.

 Check covariate balance between the treatment and control groups before
 and after the NAWT with `cbcheck()`.